Fairfield, Iowa: History

-The area now known as Jefferson County was first settled in 1836, and became Jefferson County in 1839, with the new community of Fairfield as the county seat.
+The area now known as Jefferson County was first settled in 1836 and became Jefferson County in 1839, with the new community of Fairfield as the county seat.
 The name was suggested by Nancy Bonnifield, one of the settlers, because it aptly described the fair fields of the area.
-But also author Susan Welty suggests it was a play of words on her own name (bonny field).
+But author Susan Welty suggests it was also a play of words on the woman's own name (bonny field).
 By 1840, Fairfield had a population of 110 and grew to 650 in 1847.
 The city was the site of the first and second Iowa State Fairs.

-Fairfield's library was established in 1853, and was the first library in the state of Iowa.
-It was first housed in a rented room off the city square.
-Fairfield's library became the first Carnegie Library outside of Pennsylvania or Scotland funded by Andrew Carnegie, who donated $40,000 to build the library.
-The Carnegie building on the corner of Washington and Court streets became the library's home on November 28, 1893.
-Then in May 1996, the library moved to its present location on West Adams Street.
-The library has over 220,000 items and received accreditation from the State Library of Iowa in 2009.

-The first fair was held October 25–27, 1854 on 6 acre of land surrounded by a 10 ft fence.
+The first fair was held October 25–27, 1854, on 6 acre of land surrounded by a 10 ft fence.
 The total cost to hold the fair was around $320, and public admission was 25 cents per person.
 It is estimated that between 7,000 and 10,000 fair goers attended this historical event.
 Parsons College was founded in 1875.
-In 1893 the Carnegie Library was completed, the first west of the Mississippi.
+In 1893, the Carnegie Library was completed, the first west of the Mississippi.
 During the time leading up to the American Civil War, Fairfield was a stopping point for the Underground Railroad.
 Ultimately, over 1,600 residents of Jefferson County served in the Union Army.

-Early architecture in Fairfield includes Victorian houses designed by George Franklin Barber as well a 1915 house designed by Barry Byrne, who trained under Frank Lloyd Wright.
+Early architecture in Fairfield includes Victorian houses designed by George Franklin Barber, as well as a 1915 house designed by Barry Byrne, who trained under Frank Lloyd Wright.
 A 1930s bank building was designed in the Streamline Moderne style.
 Commercial and institutional architecture were influenced by the Louden Industries, including the Louden Foundry.
 Fairfield is the site of the prototype Carnegie library.

-In 1892 Senator, James F. Wilson met with Andrew Carnegie and secured a grant to build the first community-based library in the U.S. This served as the model for 2,700 libraries worldwide.
+In 1892, Senator "Jefferson Jim" Wilson met with Andrew Carnegie and secured a grant to build the first community-based library in the U.S. This served as the model for 2,700 libraries worldwide.
+The Richardsonian Romanesque work is now operated by Indian Hills Community College as a satellite campus building, as a new library was built in 1996.

 Parsons College later received a grant to build a Carnegie Library.
 Fairfield became one of the few cities that had two Carnegie Libraries.
-The Richardsonian Romanesque work is now operated by Indian Hills Community College as a satellite campus building, as a new library was built in 1996.